TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- MacOS fixes
+	- Fix alt/ctrl buttons and the tilde
+	- Though not sure if it isn't just our keyboard screwed up

+- Right now "USE_GLFW" is synonymous with building on Mac.
+Perhaps a better naming is in order?
+- Enable VSync by default on mac or just don't set the interval?

 - Fix those mag refills please

 - Wtf with those mags appearing at the center of the map?